Developing-Scalable-Apps-using-Azure/Azure-Fundamentals/index.md

 # Welcome to the course assessment on Azure Fundamentals (Introduction, Cloud Concepts, Azure Architecture)

-This course is composed up of the below sections:
+This aassessment is composed up of the below sections:

 ### Section 1 [30 Points]
 Multiple choice Questions